+Many people delay quitting smoking because they are worried about weight gain.
 While many smokers gain some weight after they quit, it is better for your health if you quit as soon as possible.

 Control your appetite.
 Smoking cigarettes makes you feel less hungry.
 When you quit smoking, you might feel hungrier and eat more than you used to eat.
 Portion control can help you prevent overeating.
 And make sure you stay hydrated.
 It will keep you from eating when you are actually thirsty.

+Start exercising regularly.
 Smoking cigarettes increases your metabolism, so you burn more calories.
 When you stop smoking, you may burn fewer calories, which can lead to weigh gain.
 Regular exercise can help you continue to burn those calories.
 Just 10 minutes of exercise a day can make a difference.

 Learn how to eat mindfully.
 Eating can become a substitute for smoking.
 It doesn’t have to.
 Learn how to eat mindfully.
 Mindful eating means preparing, choosing, and eating with awareness.
 Here are some tips to help you eat healthier and enjoy your food more: